Interconectando/Guide-to-Install-Frappe-ERPNext-in-Ubuntu-22.04-LTS/README.md

         Remove test database and access to it?
 [Y/n]        (Press "Y") Reload privilege tables now?
 [Y/n]                  (Press "Y")

 ### STEP 10  MySQL database development files

     sudo apt-get install libmysqlclient-dev -y

 ### STEP 11 Edit the mariadb configuration (unicode character encoding)
 You need to ensure to change the default character set of MySQL or MariaDB to Unicode instead of general.
-To do this you will need to edit the maria DB configuration file which is in this version located at /etc/mysql/mariadb.conf.d directory so you can directly edit this or locate the folder and then edit the file by typing the below command
+To do this you will need to edit the maria DB configuration file which is in this version located at /etc/mysql/mariadb.conf.d directory so you can directly edit this or locate the folder and then edit the file by typing the below command.

     sudo nano /etc/mysql/mariadb.conf.d/50-server.cnf